oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

               - $get_property: [ SELF, CAPABILITY, mem_size ]
               - 512 MB
 ```
-## Creating Multiple Node Representations from the Same Node Template
+# Creating Representations from Templates

 TOSCA service templates specify a set of nodes that need to be
 *instantiated* at service deployment time.
 Some service templates may